Bespoke training for

 Recolo is skilled at devising bespoke training for both teams and organisations, in order to fulfil the developmental needs of their staff.

 Training can be delivered on or off-site and we’re very experienced in working with both publicly- and privately-funded clients.

 Goal Attainment Scaling (GAS) is an evidence-based practice tool that helps measure and manage goal progression within neurorehabilitation.
 It provides useful validity of regulated rehabilitation, encouraging cost-effective input.

 Every child, every family and every injury is different.
-This level of complexity often requires the delivery of a bespoke, creative rehabilitation programme.
-Goal setting and GAS provides a rigorous approach to defining and measuring individual change within such an intervention.
-The need to demonstrate outcome in rehabilitation means Goal Setting and GAS is ever important.
-In a cost-driven market, the ability to measure the effect of therapeutic treatment is an important element in the argument to show cost effectiveness and return on investment for rehabilitation work.
+This level of complexity often requires the delivery of a bespoke and creative rehabilitation programme.
+Goal setting and GAS enables a rigorous approach to defining and measuring individual changes within such an intervention.
+The need to demonstrate outcomes in rehabilitation means goal setting and GAS is ever important.
+In a cost-driven market, the ability to measure the effect of therapeutic treatment is an important element in the argument to show both cost effectiveness and a return on investment for rehabilitation work.

-- GAS I is an introductory workshop for those who are new to GAS.
+- GAS I is an introductory workshop for those who are new to the concept

-Download our leaflet for more information on our GAS workshops.
-See our events calendar for upcoming workshops near you and to book online, or contact Lois Shafik-Hooper, Business Manager on 07715 104802 firstname.lastname@example.org
+Download a leaflet for more information on our GAS workshops.
+Please see our events calendar for upcoming workshops near you and to book online, or contact Lois Shafik-Hooper, Business Manager on 07715 104802 or email: firstname.lastname@example.org